 Can you design illustrations?

-Yes, Sprout Creative can provide illustrations, which are especially popular within Indigenous communications.
+Yes, Campaign Edge Sprout can provide illustrations, which are especially popular within Indigenous communications.

-This is quoted on a separate basis, directly to you by Sprout Creative.
+This is quoted on a separate basis, directly to you by Campaign Edge Sprout.

 Can I supply my own artwork?